Learning to be a resilient leader: 8 resilient steps you can take today

 But that’s only in the movies.
 The Hollywood version.

-The unmistakable characteristic of resilient leaders is their capacity to achieve their goals even in adversity.
+The unmistakable characteristic of leaders is their capacity to achieve their goals even in adversity.

 Amazing leaders bounce back.